Mico27/gbs-DynamicProjectilePlugin/README.md

 <details><summary>How these were measured</summary>

 GB Studio 4.3.0-e1.
-This plugin's `engine/src/**/*.c` was compiled with the toolchain and flags GB Studio itself uses (`lcc -msm83:gb -Wf--max-allocs-per-node 3000 -DHUGE_TRACKER -DRUMBLE_ENABLE=0x08u`) against a merged include tree, and the SDCC object files' area records were read: `_HOME` is bank 0, `_DATA`/`_INITIALIZED`/`_BSS` are WRAM, and `_CODE*`/`_CONST`/`_LIT`/`_INITIALIZER` are banked ROM.
+This plugin's engine code was compiled with the toolchain and flags GB Studio itself uses, and the size of each part of the result was read back and sorted into the three budgets: the fixed bank 0, work RAM, and switchable ROM banks.

 Two caveats.
-Only this plugin's own engine sources are measured, so a setting that also changes a struct shared with stock engine files can move a few more bytes in files the plugin does not ship.
-And each setting is toggled on its own: a handful measure slightly *negative* because enabling their code lets the compiler drop a fallback path elsewhere, and settings that gate other settings only show their own contribution.
+Only this plugin's own engine sources are measured, so a setting that also changes a shared data structure can move a few more bytes elsewhere.
+And each setting is toggled on its own, so a few measure slightly *negative* when enabling their code lets the compiler drop a fallback path, and a setting that gates other settings shows only its own contribution.

 </details>
 <!-- SETTINGCOST:END -->

 ## Memory Footprint

-Measured against the stock GB Studio **4.3.0-e1** engine by `measure_plugin_memory.js` (per-file SDCC compile with GB Studio's own build flags, at default engine settings; report of 2026-08-13).
-Figures are this plugin's *delta* versus stock — a file that replaces a stock engine file counts only the difference, which is why a plugin can come out negative.
-Using the plugin's events additionally compiles a few bytes of GBVM script per call into your project's script banks, on top of the fixed cost below.
+Measured against the stock GB Studio **4.3.0-e1** engine at default engine settings, report of 2026-08-13.
+Figures are the difference against a stock project: a file that replaces a stock engine file counts only the change, which is why a plugin can come out negative.
+Each event you use also compiles a few bytes of script into your project, on top of the fixed cost below.

 | Budget | Cost |
 |---|---|